volving/RetryJavaScript/ProJS读书笔记.md

 * **Functions** are totally different from other language like C and Java.
 	* No need to specify the return value: **ANY** function can return **ANY** value at **ANY** time.
 	* Functions return `undefined` if they don't specify a return value
-	* No function signature, so there're no overloading, arguments are passed as an array containning zero or more values.
+	* No function signature, so there're no overloading, arguments are passed as an array containing zero or more values.
 	* **ANY** number of arguments can be passed into a function and are accessible through the `arguments` object.